 So long as you show the standard required, you'll pass your driving test.
 There are no pass or fail quotas.

 Before you start the driving ability part of your test

-Before you start the driving ability part of your test, you'll have an eyesight check and be asked two vehicle safety questions.
+Before you start the driving ability part of your test, you'll have an eyesight check and be asked one vehicle safety questions.

 The eyesight check

 The examiner will ask you to read the number plate on a parked vehicle to test your eyesight.
 If you fail the check, your driving test won't continue

 You'll be asked the tell me safety questions before you start the car.

 The examiner will ask you one 'show me' question on the move where you'll have to show them how you'd carry out that safety task.